wp-plugins/confident-captcha/readme.txt

 = Can I change the default CAPTCHA error message when a user either does not attempt the captcha or fails it? = Absolutely,  the last two fields on the settings page under Messages are Confident CAPTCHA Ignored and Incorrect Guess.
 You can set the messages appropriately for those two sections.

+= What if I wanted to change to color of Confident CAPTCHA to match my site's theme?
+You can easily change the color of Confident CAPTCHA by selecting one of the several options for CAPTCHA Color on the settings page.
+This way Confident CAPTCHA will look great regardless of where you place it.

 = What do I do if I have questions about Confident CAPTCHA that are not listed here?  = You can contact our Support department at www.confidenttechnologies.com/contact and they would be more than happy to assist you with CAPTCHA related issues.